KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # Make checkable from external to internal
 I explain a cycle.

-Check whether GUI/behaviour are broken from external.
+Check whether GUI, behaviour are broken from external.

 And re-write/refactor/implement some features and implement unit tests.